 Each season, organic and conventional growers struggle to control disease and insect pressure within their garden.
 The arrival of pests can be quite distressing, especially when it begins to threaten the health and vigor of vegetables and flowering plants.
 While many choose to implement chemical controls, other gardeners may prefer and search for organic options to resolve these issues.

 One such control measure, the use of beneficial insects, is one which has shown to be especially popular for growers wishing to take a more natural and hands-off approach.
-But how do you get these garden friendly bugs into your garden?
+How do you get these garden friendly bugs into your garden though?

 Beneficial Bugs for Gardens